-With all jobs, we recommend that test pressings be supplied so you, the customer have the opportunity to ensure that the plates and resulting pressed records are free from defects, intrusive pops, skips or excessive surface noise
+With all jobs, we recommend that test pressings be supplied so you, the customer, have the opportunity to ensure the plates and resulting pressed records are free from defects, intrusive pops, skips or excessive surface noise.

 It is important to understand that the cutting engineer takes great care to ensure the best level is achieved when cutting the audio to the lacquers that will be plated and eventually press records.
 Our aim is to carry out a cut that will allow for the best translation of your audio master to vinyl playback.

 From Preparing your Master page we state, and need to make clear again that:

 Unless specifically instructed otherwise, we will cut your master exactly as it is presented.
 We can of course EQ, limit, compress, re-edit and if necessary we can cut a reference acetate / dub plate for your approval, at an extra cost.